Hnandreas/Supercapacitor-Discharge-Measurements-25-F-50-F-DUT-Sets-/25F/README.md

 # Measurement Data – 25 F Supercapacitors

 This folder contains measurement data, results and related files for supercapacitor discharge tests using 25 F units from six different manufacturers.
-Only preview/example files that are safe to share publicly should be placed here.
-Do not upload full raw datasets or sensitive files.

 ## Contents